gauravpartha/boogie_proofgen/README.md

 * Most operations on integers/booleans
 * Type and value quantification
 * Old expressions
-* Any gotos/labels that Boogie accepts
+* Any gotos/labels/while loops that Boogie accepts
 * Commands: assertions, assumptions, assignments, havocs

 Moreover, we currently do not support files that contain type constructors without